anarch1986/super-sprinter-3000-anarch1986/README.md

 # super-sprinter-3000-anarch1986
 Codecool SI week project Super Sprinter 3000

-Before you start the program please edit the `conneciton.txt` and put your database name into it (delete the placeholder text).
+Before you start the program please edit the `connection.txt` and put your database name into it (delete the placeholder text).